concord-consortium/sensaurus-original/README.md

 ## MQTT topics

-The hub can send values to an MQTT server.
+The hub can communicate with an MQTT server.
 We use the following topics:

 *   `[owner_id]/hub/[hub_id]/status` (JSON dictionary with wifi, firmware, etc. info from hub)
 *   `[owner_id]/hub/[hub_id]/config` (JSON dictionary with polling rate, firmware updates, etc.)